Circling the Glenmore Reservoir reveals one of Calgary’s most layered urban landscapes.

 - No launching boats from undesignated shore areas.
 Approved life jackets or self-inflating personal floatation devices must always be worn while on the water.

-Heritage Park
+Heritage Park and Civic Memory

-Outside the gates is a public plaza, perfect for a pit stop to fuel up.
 The plaza hosts free music in the park throughout the summer.
 You can also explore Gasoline Alley, Mercantile Block, or the train station.

 By 1910, it was clear that this gateway to the West needed an even larger station.
 The CPR decided to repurpose the 9th Avenue Depot and carefully dismantled it.
 They modified it and reconstructed the west half in High River, with the other half in Claresholm.

-Visit Emergent-Towers or Behind Stephen Avenue to explore spaces that reflect the railroad’s impact on the city.
+Visit our guides: Emergent-Towers or Behind Stephen Avenue to explore spaces that reflect the railroad’s impact on the city.
 They showcase the Sandstone Building Legacy that extends beyond the city limits.
 These stations continued to operate until they closed in 1965 and 1971 in High River.
 It reopened as the Museum of the Highwood.

 CLICK HERE to VOTE for the BEST Sandstone Building